Effective suppression of parametric instabilities with decoupled broadband lasers in plasma: Model of two beam coupling and decoupling

 Let $\omega_1=\omega_0+\delta\omega/2$ and $\omega_2=\omega_0-\delta\omega/2$, where $\omega_0$ and $k_0$ are the center frequency and center wavenumber, respectively, and $\delta\omega$ is the frequency difference between them.
 Under the condition $\delta\omega\lesssim10^{-2}\omega_0$, we can write $k_1=k_0+\delta k/2$ and $k_2=k_0-\delta k/2$, where $\delta k=k_0\omega_0\delta\omega/(\omega_0^2-\omega_{pe}^2)$, and $\omega_{pe}$ is the electron plasma frequency.
 The coupled fluid equations for SRS backscattering are

 where $\widetilde{A}$ and $\tilde{n}_e$ are respectively the vector potential of backscattering light and plasma-density perturbations \cite{kruer1988physics}.
 For simplicity, we consider a cold plasma, so that the Bohm-Gross frequency for the electron plasma wave $\omega_L=(\omega_{pe}^2+3k_L^2v_{th}^2)^{1/2}\approx\omega_{pe}$, where $v_{th}$ is the thermal velocity.
 The characteristic time $t_c$ for SRS development is defined as the reciprocal of growth rate when the instability has developed to a considerable level.
-Without loss of generality, in the strong coupling regime, the perturbation of resonance system $\cos(\delta\omega t)\approx1-(\delta\omega t)^2/2$ can be treated as a quasi-static process when $\delta\omega\ll\sqrt{2}/t_c$.
+Without loss of generality, for the strong coupling of the two beamlets, the perturbation of resonance system $\cos(\delta\omega t)\approx1-(\delta\omega t)^2/2$ can be treated as a quasi-static process when $\delta\omega\ll\sqrt{2}/t_c$.
 Therefore, the dispersion relation of SRS for the two coupled beamlets in the one-dimension (1D) geometry is then obtained as

 where $D_{\pm,i}(k,\omega)=(\omega\pm\omega_i)^2-(k\pm k_i)^2c^2-\omega_{pe}^2$.
 If there is $\delta\omega\gtrsim\sqrt{2}/t_c$, we have the dispersion relation in the decoupling regime as